LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/manystoriesstartwithatale.md

 &nbsp;

 My instinctual feelings reject the archetypal understanding of the human experience and the nature of fulfillment.
 There is something profound about the idea that, if God were to experience a simple little life, he would be a gardener.
 It wouldn't be about indulgence, but about finding delight in lucidity.
 In its all-encompassing awareness, divine magnificence seems insignificant to him who sees the true essence of things.
-In everyday life, sacredness.
+In everyday life; sacredness.

 &nbsp;